ManhCuong0304/Music-Preference-Analysis/README.md

 -The most dominant featured artist is ACV, with 23 appearances at the top position.
 ACV is an excellent featured artist on Zing MP3, having helped five artists reach the number 1 spot.

--Although these artists seem not suitable for our artist since they are only thriving on Zing MP3, there will also be an individual analysis to ensure a fair judgment.
-The 3 prominent collaborators are Hương Ly, Châu Khải Phong, and Đạt G, as the other artists are either solo performers or prefer collaborating with producers.
+_-Although these artists seem not suitable for our artist since they are only thriving on Zing MP3, there will also be an individual analysis to ensure a fair judgment.The 3 prominent collaborators are Hương Ly, Châu Khải Phong, and Đạt G, as the other artists are either solo performers or prefer collaborating with producers._

 ### b.1.
 Individual Analysis Visualization 1